wsxiaoys/claude-code-share/README.md

     Second option:
-    1. To setup the status line, you need to add the following to your `/Users/allenz/.claude/settings.json` file:
+    1. To setup the status line, you need to add the following to your `~/.claude/settings.json` file:

     ```json
     {
       "statusLine": {
         "type": "command",
-        "command": "Your_Project_Path/claude-code-share/scripts/statusline-pochi.js"
+        "command": "npx claude-code-share statusline"
       }
     }
     ```